TMu42/web-build/README.md

 file will be selected.

 It is recommended that blueprint files use the file extension ".blueprint" or ".blue" however this is not mandated.
-A consitant style for file extensions should be used within a project.
+A consitent style for file extensions should be used within a project.

 As a general rule, blueprints should only invoke templates and other